- Windows 10

 The Payment Instructions section on the first page of the invoice has information on invoice amount, due date, and how to pay with electronic funds transfer, or with a check.

-After Minecraft: Education Edition is added to your Windows Store for Business inventory, you have three options:
+After Minecraft: Education Edition is added to your Microsoft Store for Education inventory, you have three options:

 - You can install the app on your PC.

 - You can assign the app to others.

 - You can download the app to distribute.